Multi-point Green's functions for SLE and an estimate of Beffara: Preliminaries

-\end{lemma} \begin{proof} This result was shown for two-sided radial through $0$ from $1$ to $-1$ in $\Disk$ in \cite[Theorem 3]{Lnew}.
-Since $c_z$ is allowed to depend on $z$, the form in this lemma can be obtained by conformal invariance. \end{proof}
+\end{lemma} \begin{pf} This result was shown for a two-sided radial through $0$ from $1$ to $-1$ in $\Disk$ in~\cite{Lnew}, Theorem 3.
+Since $c_z$ is allowed to depend on $z$, the form in this lemma can be obtained by conformal invariance. \end{pf}

 We will also need this bound in a chordal form, rather than two-sided radial form.
 In order to prove the chordal form, we need the following lemma.